Blood and Donuts

 Blood and Donuts is a 1995 Canadian supernatural comedy horror film directed by Holly Dale, written by Andrew Rai Berzins, and starring Gordon Currie and Helene Clarkson.
 David Cronenberg plays a cameo role as the local crime boss.
 The film features a vampire who is accidentally awakened after 25 years of sleep and starts to shyly make contact with the mortal world around him.
 As he interacts and begins to care for the people around him, he gets mixed up in their problems and they in his.

 Premise

 A vampire named Boya is awakened from his sleep by a golf ball.
 He has not been awake since 1969, and marvels at his new surroundings.
 He does not feed on humans but instead on rats and animals.
 He meets up with a cab driver who is in trouble with some criminals, and a female donut shop worker who gets stuck in the middle.

 Befriending them both, and slowly falling in love with Molly, they take on each other's problems.
-He tries to protect them, but also endangers them by drawing the attention of an ex-lover from decades past who hasn't stopped looking for him in 25 years.
+He tries to protect them, but also endangers them by drawing the attention of an ex-lover from decades past who has not stopped looking for him in 25 years.